ericmcdaniel/lumenlab/README.md

 ---

-# Experience The Lights In Your Home
+# Experience the Lights In Your Home
 Being a hardware-forward project, it is not possible to experience LumenLab without physically having the device.
-Your options include either having the PCB professionally manufactured and assembled, or soldering your own prototype using off the shelf components and a breadboard or perf board.
+Your options include either having a PCB professionally manufactured and assembled, or soldering your own prototype on a breadboard or perf board using off-the-shelf components.

 This guide will walk through both options and their practicality.

 ## Method A: Professionally Manufactured and Assembled

-A custom PCB was designed using KiCad to be manufactured offsite and give LumenLab a clean look.
-All of the schematic files, PCB layout files, a BOM, and custom symbol libraries, footprints, 3D models, and Gerber files are all detailed in the `/board` directory, and can be sent to be manufactured.
-The PCB layout follows the manufacturing capabilities given by [PCBWay](https://www.pcbway.com/), so although you potentially can use any board house of your choosing, the ECAD model was designed with PCBWay's limitations in mind.
-Costs were minimized as much as possible, so the PCB was designed using only two layers and kept under 100mm.
-This brought manufacturing fees from $100 down to $5!
-Beware that this is still in progress and is not immediately available for manufacture.
+A custom PCB was designed using KiCad and give LumenLab a clean aesthetic.
+All of the schematic files, PCB layout files, BOM, custom symbol libraries, footprints, 3D models, and Gerber files are all found in the `/board` directory.
+The PCB layout uses the manufacturing capabilities given by [PCBWay](https://www.pcbway.com/).
+Although you can potentially use any board house of your choosing, the ECAD model was designed with PCBWay's capabilities in mind.
+Production costs were minimized as much as possible, so the PCB was designed using only two layers and kept under 100 mm.
+This lowered manufacturing fees from $100 down to $5!
+Beware that the final PCB design is still in progress and is not immediately available for manufacture.

 ![PCB Design, front](./board/images/lumenlab-pcb-3d-view-front.png)
 <p style="text-align: center; font-style: italic;">Figure 1: PCB layout (front)</p>